dokku/dokku/docs/networking/proxy-management.md

 ### Proxy port mapping

-See the [port management documentation](/docs/networking/port-management.md) for more information on how port mappings are managed for an application.
+See the [port management documentation](/networking/port-management) for more information on how port mappings are managed for an application.

 ### Container network interface binding

-> Changed as of 0.11.0
+!!! tip "Changed as of 0.11.0"

 From Dokku versions `0.5.0` until `0.11.0`, enabling or disabling an application's proxy would **also** control whether or not the application was bound to all interfaces - e.g. `0.0.0.0`.
 As of `0.11.0`, this is now controlled by the network plugin.
-Please see the [network documentation](/docs/networking/network.md#container-network-interface-binding) for more information.
+Please see the [network documentation](/networking/network#container-network-interface-binding) for more information.